Advertisement

 Sanctions have led to claimants needing to use food banks, incurring debt and suffering with their mental and physical health – which can lead to a reduced ability to search for and undertake work.

-Selman said that the Department for Work and Pensions’ (DWP) sanctions regime is “counterproductive – knocking people back and blocking their pathway to work rather than opening it up”.
+However, Selman said that the DWP’s sanctions regime is “counterproductive – knocking people back and blocking their pathway to work rather than opening it up”.

 The average time for Central England Law Centre cases to reach a tribunal hearing was seven months.
 Selman claimed that “reimbursement of unlawful sanctions at that stage, does not adequately compensate for the harm caused by a period of extreme financial hardship already experienced”.

-Public Law Project is recommending that the current sanction regime be entirely revoked or fundamentally reformed to ensure sanctions are only ever applied as a genuine last-resort measure, after a clear warning.
+Public Law Project and the Central England Law Centre are recommending that the current sanction regime be entirely revoked or fundamentally reformed to ensure sanctions are only ever applied as a genuine last-resort measure, after a clear warning.
 Sanctions should also be less severe, it said.

 It also wants to see stronger safeguards to protect people, particularly for those who face additional barriers when engaging with the system, and for there to be a more accessible review and appeals process.